matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 -   The Key ID of the key being MAC-ed, or the string `KEY_IDS` if the item being MAC-ed is the list of key IDs.

+If a key is being MACed, the MAC is performed on the public key as encoded according to the [key algorithm](#key-algorithms).
+For example, for `ed25519` keys, it is the unpadded base64-encoded key.

 If the key list is being MACed, the list is sorted lexicographically and comma-separated with no extra whitespace added, with each key written in the form `{algorithm}:{keyId}`.
 For example, the key list could look like: